moveyourdigital/cloudflare-worker-csp-nonce/README.md

 ### Considerations

 #### Do not send `Content-Security-Policy` in `304 Not Modified` responses
 This script removes `Content-Security-Policy*` headers from the response if origin responds with a `304`.
 This way we tell browsers to reuse the previously generated nonce.
-Since the nonce is private and not deterministic, no external scripts can access it and no body is modified, it's safe to reuse it during subsequente requests as browsers will use stale content.
+Since the nonce is private and not deterministic, no external scripts can access it and no body is modified, it's safe to reuse it during subsequent requests as browsers will use stale content.

 #### Limits of Workers free plan